jkimball54/Launch_Mod2Week4_Assessment/README.md

 ## Questions (8 points possible)
 1. In your own words, how would you define an ORM?
         ORM - Object Relational Mapping.
 It is the generic term for a framework that connects an OOP language to a database.
 In the case of C# it is entity framework.
-This allows you to do CRUD operations in C# and have those be automatically transferred to sql queries.
+This allows you to do CRUD operations in C# and have those be automatically transferred to sql queries and pushed to databases.
 2. Given the two classes for bike and owner, update the classes to include a one-to-many relationship where each bike has one owner, and each owner can have many bikes.

     ```C#